sualeh/presentations/content/slides/web-mcp.md

 - W3C standard exposing JavaScript tools to AI
 - Supported by Google and Microsoft
 - Runs fully in user’s browser
+- Designed for human-in-the-loop

+## Human-in-the-Loop
+- WebMCP doesn’t replace website UI
+- Tools assist users
+- Users maintain control
+- Collaborative workflows between humans and AI
 - Respects user session and authentication
-- Designed for human-in-the-loop

 ## What WebMCP is NOT